reem-shaikh/70DaysOfCode/main/18-12/notes.md

         fn1();
 ```
 ## call, apply, bind
 this refers to owner, but we want a custom object **give custom value to the this keyword **.
-Functions that help us give cutom value are call, apply, bind
+Functions that help us give custom value are call, apply, bind

 ## call
 call allows us to change code depending on context of execution